Nicola-Ibrahim/Tracing-Objectives-Backwards/docs/processes/estimators.md

 ## Conclusion

-The `inverse_decision_mappers` module offers a comprehensive suite of models for inverse mapping tasks, ranging from simple interpolators (e.g., Nearest Neighbors) to complex probabilistic frameworks (e.g., CVAE).
+The `ml_mappers` module offers a comprehensive suite of models for inverse mapping tasks, ranging from simple interpolators (e.g., Nearest Neighbors) to complex probabilistic frameworks (e.g., CVAE).
 Users should choose models based on their specific requirements for accuracy, interpretability, and uncertainty quantification.
 For implementation details, refer to the source code in the respective Python files.